 - Fragmented systems and institutions that are divorced from their public roles and obligations in a democracy.

-How the Minnesota Active Citizenship Initiative Addresses the Need
+How the Midwest Active Citizenship Initiative Addresses the Need

 MACI uses a civic organizing approach to: